"Friday the 13th Part VII: The New Blood" Review

 Starring: Lar Park Lincoln, Terry Kiser, Kane Hodder, Susan Blu

-I stayed up late last night and dusted off an oldie but goodie from the DVD shelf: 1988's Friday the 13th, Part VII: The New Blood.
+I stayed up late last night to dust off an oldie but goodie from my DVD shelf: 1988's Friday the 13th, Part VII: The New Blood.
 This has always been one of my favorite films in the F13 franchise, though I'm not exactly sure why -- I honestly don't think it's really much better or worse than most of the series.
-Perhaps I simply enjoy this seventh installment more because I haven't seen it a million times over, like I have many of the early F13 chapters. so "New Blood" still feels somewhat fresh to me.
+I may simply enjoy this seventh installment more because I haven't seen it a million times over, like I have many of the earlier F13 chapters. so "New Blood" still feels somewhat fresh to me.

-The Friday the 13th saga's formula was obviously well established by this point in the franchise - take a secluded woodland location, add horny teenagers and a wacko with farm implements; mix well and bake at 350 for about 90 minutes.
-Therefore it was nice to see the writers of Part VII shake up this stale template by finally introducing a character who was strong enough to go toe-to-toe with the psychotic Jason: a teenage girl with telekinetic powers (ala Stephen King's "Carrie") which make her uniquely qualified to battle the hockey-masked maniac.
-This newly added supernatural element was brought in after a proposed crossover with the Nightmare on Elm Street saga failed to get off the ground, (Of course, Jason and Freddy Krueger did finally face off many years later in 2003's Freddy vs. Jason.)
+The Friday the 13th saga's formula was obviously well established by this point in the franchise - take a secluded woodland location, add horny teenagers and a hockey-masked wacko with farm implements; mix well and bake at 350 for about 90 minutes.
+Therefore it was nice to see the writers of Part VII attempting to shake up this stale template by introducing a character with enough juice to give Jason a good fight: a teenage girl with telekinetic powers (ala Stephen King's "Carrie") which made her uniquely qualified to battle the hockey-masked maniac.
+This newly added supernatural element was brought in after a proposed crossover with the Nightmare on Elm Street saga failed to get off the ground, (The two franchise monsters wouldn't finally face off till 2003's Freddy vs. Jason.)

-Tina Shepherd is a troubled girl who can move objects with her mind.
+Tina Shepherd (Lar Park Lincoln) is a troubled girl who can move objects with her mind.
 When she was a little girl, her powers accidentally caused her father's death at the family's summer cabin at Crystal Lake.
-Now a teenager, Tina is returning to Crystal Lake for the first time since the tragedy with her Mom and psychiatrist (played by Terry Kiser of "Weekend At Bernie's" fame!) in tow, for a dose of "face your fears" style shock treatment.
+Now a teenager, Tina is returning to Crystal Lake for the first time since the tragedy with her Mom and psychiatrist (Terry "Weekend At Bernie's" Kiser) in tow, for a dose of "face your fears" style shock treatment.

 Summing it up